 Quite often, unscrupulous sellers often claim "natural, original, sinking grade", buyers need to be aware all the time.
 Agarwood is infected part of Aquilaria tree, to obtain "sinking grade", it takes decades of infection; hence, most likely they are natural.

 What makes agarwood sunk?
-What factors determine agarwood price?
+What factors determine the agarwood price?

-This piece of wood are heavily infected that almost contain no white wood left.
-As it is so small to make round beads, it is decided to make random broken pieces instead as it offers high spiritual value
+This piece of wood is heavily infected that almost contain no white wood left.
+As it is so small to make round beads, John, the agarwood bead maker decided to make random broken pieces instead of the ordinary sphere beads as it offers high spiritual value

 After piecing together